Chinese Postpartum Meals – What to Eat and What to Avoid After Child Birth

 Foods to Avoid During Confinement

 Just as some foods are encouraged, others are avoided because they are believed to harm the body during recovery.
+During Zuo Yue Zi, mothers traditionally avoid cold foods as they are believed to impede recovery.
+Cooling foods like bitter melon, tomatoes, and cucumber should be avoided as they are believed to harm recovery.
 Understanding which foods to avoid is just as important as knowing which to eat.

 Important: While these traditional restrictions have been followed for generations, always consult with your healthcare provider about your specific dietary needs, especially if you have any health conditions or concerns.